What Kind of Doctors Treat Chronic Fatigue Syndrome?

 - Start with a Primary Care Physician:

-- Your PCP can help rule out other conditions and refer you to specialists who are experienced in treating CFS.
+- Your family doctor can help rule out other conditions and refer you to CFS specialists

 - Explore Functional and Integrative Medicine: